Wanaiysha/Changing-nuclear-network-rate/Readme.md

    - Proton Capture (p,γ) from Iliadis et al. 2001 and REACLIB (V1.1) and.
    - Reverse reactions from the REVERSE module using the principle of detailed balance (without partition functions).
 Therefore, rates with 'v' flag in REACLIB data must be corrected to include partition function modifications.

-ii.
-Neutron capture (n,γ) is interpolated from MAC and SEFT tables in the KADONIS module, and from REACLIB when the reaction is not available.
+* Neutron capture (n,γ) is interpolated from MAC and SEFT tables in the KADONIS module, and from REACLIB when the reaction is not available.

-   iii.
-Beta Decay from Fuller & Fowler 1985 (light isotopes, up to Fe) and Oda et at.1994.
+* Beta Decay from Fuller & Fowler 1985 (light isotopes, up to Fe) and Oda et at.1994.

    - **A. REACLIB DATABASE**